 9:30 am – 12:00 pm Congregational Service

-Children’s programming will run concurrently, (no charge but reservations required) rsvp to [email protected]
+Children’s programming will run concurrently, (NO DROP IN CHILDCARE IS AVAILABLE, RESERVATIONS ARE REQUIRED) rsvp to [email protected]

 12:30 pm Tashlich Service immediately following on